-To learn more about our dry eye services and schedule a consultation, call Calgary Dry Eye Treatment Centre in Calgary today!
+To learn more about our dry eye services and schedule a consultation, call Calgary Dry Eye Treatment Centre in Bridgeland today!

-Calgary Dry Eye Treatment Centre serves dry eye patients from Bridgeland, Macleod Trail, Panorama Hills, and S. Trail Crossing, Alberta and surrounding communities.
+Calgary Dry Eye Treatment Centre serves dry eye patients from Bridgeland, Panorama Hills, S. Trail Crossing, and , Alberta and surrounding communities.

 - A: Aside from redness and dryness, dry eye syndrome can also cause watery eyes, stinging or burning, stringy mucus, blurred vision, grittiness, light sensitivity and difficulty wearing contact lenses.
 Symptoms can range from mild to debilitating, and from occasional to chronic.

 - A: If left untreated, dry eye syndrome can cause eye inflammation, corneal ulcers or abrasions and even vision loss in severe cases.
 Dry eye syndrome also puts a person more at risk of developing eye infections.
 If you have any symptoms of dry eye syndrome, contact us for a tailor-made treatment plan.